wtroddy/DataReport-Generator/README.md

 |Reference Label #5|A5|Bolded||
 |Reference Label #6|F3|Bolded, Right Aligned||
 |Reference Label #7|F4|Bolded, Right Aligned||

+^important: this should be a path to a .csv file and is used to identify data that is added to the report and must be included. e.g.: .\path\to\my\cool\data.csv

 Data from the file referenced in variable #6 is loaded into the spreadsheet starting in row 10 with the input variable names bolded, a background cell color of gray added, and the cells locked to allow scrolling while keeping the variable names shown.